Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 • Terrain: All Terrain

-We’ve been running the Falken Wildpeak AT3 tire for some time and they’ve taken everything we’ve thrown at them.
-While there are debates on running a load range E tire on a 4runner, we’ve enjoyed the added durability that comes with a heavier tire.
-When airing down offroad, the Wildpeaks offer great traction in the Colorado backcountry.
-We’ve used these tires on some crazy rocky trails in which the side walls took a heavy beating but kept on climbing.
-As the Wildpeaks are popular among the 4runner community, we’ve met owners with 30,000 miles on their Wildpeaks with lots of tread remaining.
+As the Wildpeaks are popular among the 4Runner community, we’ve met owners with 30,000 miles on their Wildpeaks with lots of tread remaining.
 Wet handling is comparable to other all-terrain tires on the market.
 We’ve seen no issues in heavy rain or muddy trails.
-Ride comfort is related to the quietness of these tires which is due to the less aggressive tread design.
-Fuel efficiency will be reduced when running a load range E tire as they are 59lbs apiece.
-(Estimated 1-2mpg drop) We noticed a small reduction in acceleration as well.
-Overall the Wildpeaks are a great tire for the price.
+Ride comfort is related to the quietness of these tires, which is due to the less aggressive tread design.
+Fuel efficiency will be reduced when running a load range E tire, as they are 59lbs apiece.
+(Estimated 1-2mpg drop) We also noticed a small reduction in acceleration.
+Overall, the Wildpeaks are a great tire for the price.

 2. Jonathan Hong (@_jonny_04) Nitto